Hays Central Appraisal District - Total Tax Parcels / Values

 Hays Central Appraisal District Tax Parcels

 Travis County is the primary destination for incoming tech, entertainment, or other jobs of the future.
 As Austin grows, surrounding areas are also becoming hotspots to live and work.
 Hays County is quickly becoming the suburban area that most people are flocking to.
 This has caused assessed total values and property taxes to quadruple in the past decade.
-These growing prices and demand for property are quickly pricing traditional residents and business owners out of the market.
+These growing prices and demand for homes and businesses are quickly pricing traditional residents and business owners out of the market.

-The best and only way to lower property valuations and taxes is with a property tax protest.
+The best and only way to lower property valuations and taxes is with a tax protest.
 Thankfully, Texas-based O’Connor happens to be one of the largest property tax consulting companies in America.
-With a workforce dedicated to fighting unfair taxes and a pedigree going back 50 years, O’Connor has the people and knowledge needed to take on the Hays Central Appraisal District (Hayes CAD) and win.
+With a workforce dedicated to fighting unfair taxes and a pedigree going back over 50 years, O’Connor has the people and knowledge needed to take on the Hays Central Appraisal District (Hayes CAD) and win.

 Hays CAD Total Number of Parcels in District